trailblazer/trailblazer.github.io/gems/activity/0.2/api.md

 Note how signals translate to edges (or connections) in the graph, and tasks become vertices (or nodes).
 {% endrow %}

+The return values are the `last_signal`, which is usually the end event (they return themselves as a signal), the last `options` that usually contains all kinds of data from running the activity, and additional args.

 ## Activity: From_Wirings